GoJamie/PWP/README.md

 For testing, `pytest` is need to do database_test and resource_test.

-All dependencies can be installed using `pip install` command followed by the name of library, or alternatively execute this command in terminal to install all libraries needed:
+All dependencies can be installed using `pip install` command followed by the name of library.
-`pip install -r requirements.txt`

 # Database setup